 PROJECTS SHOULD FIT AT LEAST ONE OF THE FOLLOWING:

-Each funded project will be required to assemble a description of their project to be presented at the 2018 Affiliate Summit, and a poster presentation of the outcome of their project to be displayed at the 2019 CFM Annual Convention.
+Each funded project will be required to assemble a description of their project to be presented at the 2020 Affiliate Summit, and a slide presentation of the outcome of their project to be displayed at the 2021 CFM Annual Convention.
 You may or may not have a representative present to talk about your project.
-Funded projects will be notified by CFM on or about March 1, 2018.
-Funds will be distributed upon receipt of signed agreement.
+Funded projects will be notified by CFM on or about March 1, 2020.
+Funds will be distributed upon receipt of the signed agreement.

-Eligible participants include: non-profit organizations, 501(c)3 corporations, or community groups that are affiliates of CFM.
-Grants may be awarded to small community groups without official 501(c)3 status, but will require a fiscal agent to receive the funds.
+Eligible participants include non-profit organizations, 501(c)3 corporations, or community groups that are affiliates of CFM.
+Grants may be awarded to CFM affiliate without official 501(c)3 status but will require a fiscal agent to receive the funds.
 Only proposals that take place in Missouri will be considered.
 Preference will be given to smaller organizations with more limited sources of alternative funding.
-If you are uncertain about eligibility, please contact firstname.lastname@example.org.
+If you are uncertain about eligibility, please contact email@example.com.

 EXAMPLES OF ELIGIBLE PROPOSALS